SkRobo/wmo-wls/README.md

+# WMO-WLS
-# WMO-WLS: Windowed Multiscan Optimization using Weighted Least Squares
+## Windowed Multiscan Optimization using Weighted Least Squares

 For matching we use [CSM](https://github.com/AndreaCensi/csm).
 Precompiled `libcsm.so` and `sm2` for 64-bit Linux located inside `csm` folder.